glav/llm-code-analyser/README.md

-# llm-code-analyser
+# LLM Code Analyser
-experiment to try out LLM code analysis - locally and in cloud
+An experiment to see how effective an LLM can be in helping to classify and potentially migrate applications to a new platform.